At the bottom of this page are links to additional FAQ's by topic.

 What about electricity?

 Our electric is 110 volts, same plug as in the US.
-Costa Rica produces 95% of their electricity from renewable resources like hydroelectric, gee-thermal and wind.
-Electricity is cheaper in Costa Rica than nearly everywhere in the US and Canada.
+Our homes typically come with a 200 amp service.
+Costa Rica produces 97% of their electricity from renewable resources like hydroelectric, geo-thermal and wind.
+Electricity is cheaper in Costa Rica than many locations in the US and Canada.

 Do you offer financing?

 Financing is available on both the home sites as well as the home.
-We offer financing for up to 5 years on the land portion (developer financing).
+We offer financing for 3 years on the land portion (developer financing).
 Interest rates go down as the down payment goes up with the high end being 10% simple interest over three years..
 We require a minimum of 20% down to finance land.
-Once the land is paid for there are a number of banks in Costa Rica that will lend you 100% of the cost of construction using the land as collateral for the loan.
+Once the land is paid for there are a number of banks in Costa Rica that you can get financing through though many of our clients secure loans in the US rather than in Costa Rica since it is sometimes difficult for foreigners to secure loans in Costa Rica.
 Costa Rica uses similar credit scores to determine credit worthiness.
-Construction loans can be up to 15 years with fixed interest and competitive rates, similar to the cost of financing in the states.
+Construction loans can be up to 15 years with fixed interest but interest rates are typically higher in Costa Rica than in the US due to a higher cost of capital, higher bank interest rates and a more robust economy.
 Again it depends on your credit worthiness and other factors such as income, assets.
 Etc

 When will the new international airport be completed?